kaizhu256/node-istanbul-lite/README.md

-# quickstart for dynamic web-coverage
+# quickstart to run dynamic web-coverage
 #### follow the instruction in this script
 ```
 /*